Righting our generational wrongs

 Be grateful for progress, but don’t stop there.
 He’s calling you higher—out of survival, into sonship.
 Don’t give up your seat.
 Sit down, eat, and let His glory be revealed in the presence of your enemies.

-Every dog will have it's day
+“Every dog will have its day.”

-Every dog will have it’s day.
+Every dog will have its day.
+Stay humble.
+Stay hungry.
+Stay faithful.

 We must understand the importance of submitting our appetite